 Figure 4.1-1.
 The Study Area for the Stream Fish Populations Study.
-The figure shows one survey reach between Camp Far West Dam and the non-Project diversion dam and the confluence with the Feather River.
+The figure shows one survey reach between Camp Far West Dam and the non-Project diversion dam and three survey reaches between the non-Project diversion dam and the confluence with the Feather River as well as the sampling locations for eDNA.